calnix/DualVeTokenSystem/documents/Outline.md

 ## Overview

-The validator staking system balances network security with sustainable token emissions through:

-- Optimized emissions that maintain >10% APR for validators after node costs
-- Permissioned validator model with infrastructure partner support
-- Strong alignment incentives through $veMOCA governance
-- Flexible redemption options for emissions rewards

-Whitelisted actors can stake MOCA for a defined period to operate a validator node.
+- Whitelisted actors can stake MOCA for a defined period to operate a validator node.
-For running said node, they receive vested rewards, esMOCA.
+- Node operators receive vested rewards, esMOCA.
+- esMoca has multiple redemption options, see esMOCA.md

 > Note: After the initial 18-24-month period, the network may transition to permissionless validator onboarding, delegated proof of staking